GBLille/MassiveFold/README.md

     "input_dir": "../input",
     "predictions_to_relax": "5",
     "models_to_use": ""
-  },
   }
+}
 ```
 You have to fill the paths in this section.
+However, the `install.sh` should fill in the majority of them.
-Templates are specified here to setup the run, build your owns according to the [Template building](#jobfiles-header-building) section.
+Headers are specified here to setup the run, in order to give the parameters that are required to run the jobs on your
+cluster.
+Build your own according to the [Jobfile's header building](#jobfiles-header-building) section.

 - The **custom_params** section is relative to the personalized parameters that you want to add for your own cluster.
 For instance, for the Jean Zay GPU cluster: